-In a recent Daily Dough newsletter (subscribe here), I asked if people consider cash bonuses in picking credit cards, bank accounts, and brokerage accounts.
+In a recent Daily Dough newsletter (subscribe for free here), I asked if people consider cash bonuses in picking credit cards, bank accounts, and brokerage accounts.
 You can see the responses to this question here.
 One reader responded with an interesting question of her own:

 Nowadays with my credit card paying all my bills, I think twice before switching cards just for a temporary bonus.
 I only use cash-back cards and I magnify the benefits by filtering all bills through them.
 Is there a way to pay a credit card bill with another credit card?

 The short answer is yes.
 You can pay a credit card with another credit card.
 But there’s a little more to it than that.
 So let’s start with what you can’t do.